Arthritis of the Shoulder

 Because the arthroscope and surgical instruments are thin, the surgeon can use very small incisions (cuts), rather than the larger incision needed for standard, open surgery.

-During the procedure, your surgeon can debride (clean out) the inside of the joint.
+During the procedure, your Shoulder Arthritis Surgeon can debride (clean out) the inside of the joint.
 Although the procedure provides pain relief, it will not eliminate the arthritis from the joint.
 If the arthritis progresses, further surgery may be needed in the future.

 Shoulder joint replacement (arthroplasty).
 Advanced arthritis of the glenohumeral joint can be treated with shoulder replacement surgery, in which the damaged parts of the shoulder are removed and replaced with artificial components, called a prosthesis.